mintster/nixmash-spring/README.md

 ##v0.3.5 -- Posts A-Z, MultiPhoto posts, Flashcard Q&A, User Profile updates

+- Flashcards Q&A feature using Bootstrap Carousel and Post object for multimedia answer content
+- Featured Image Post format (Single Photo) with dual role as Flashcard Answer
 - Forgot Password with email and User Password Reset
 - Posts A-Z page with alphabetic navigation list and grouped posts by first letter of Post Title
 - Post "Draft/Published" state enabled and added to Add Post form.
 Only "Published" posts display in streams